bitovi/academy/src/ngrx/ngrx.md

 Our application will be making use of a Global State (`@ngrx/store`) to manage user login.

 ## Outline

 1. This guide begins ([learn-ngrx/why-ngrx]) with a discussion of NgRx's strengths and an overview of its main concepts.
 We will also checkout the application starting point repository ([learn-ngrx/getting-started]) and install the necessary NgRx dependencies ([learn-ngrx/ngrx-init]).

-2. Then we will learn how to create _actions_ ([learn-ngrx/create-actions]) for our login store to handle login success and failures.
-Next, we'll learn how to _dispatch_ actions ([learn-ngrx/dispatch-actions]) from within components.
+2. Then we will learn how to create _Actions_ ([learn-ngrx/create-actions]) for our Login Store to handle login success and failures.
+Next, we'll learn how to _dispatch_ Actions ([learn-ngrx/dispatch-actions]) from within Components.

-3. With our actions complete, we'll learn how to unit test NgRx actions ([learn-ngrx/test-actions]) and update our component spec files.
+3. With our implementation using Actions complete, we'll learn how to unit test NgRx Actions ([learn-ngrx/test-actions]) and update our Component spec files.

-4. We'll next create an _effect_ ([learn-ngrx/create-api-effects]) so we can connect our store to a mock API service, and learn how to write unit tests for NgRx effects ([learn-ngrx/test-api-effects]).
+4. We'll next create _Effects_ ([learn-ngrx/create-api-effects]) so we can connect our store an authentication Service, and learn how to write unit tests for NgRx Effects ([learn-ngrx/test-api-effects]).

-5. Next, we'll create additional effects ([learn-ngrx/create-redirect-effects]) to redirect on login successes and failures, and cover them with unit tests ([learn-ngrx/test-redirect-effects]).
+5. Next, we'll create additional Effects ([learn-ngrx/create-redirect-effects]) to redirect on login successes and failures, and cover them with unit tests ([learn-ngrx/test-redirect-effects]).

-6. With our actions and effects in place, we'll create a _reducer_ ([learn-ngrx/create-reducer]) so our actions can update our login store, and learn how to write unit tests for NgRx reducers ([learn-ngrx/test-reducer]).
+6. With our Actions and Effects in place, we'll create a _Reducer_ ([learn-ngrx/create-reducer]) so our Actions can lead to updates to our Login State, and learn how to write unit tests for NgRx Reducers ([learn-ngrx/test-reducer]).

-7. Next, we'll create ([learn-ngrx/create-selectors]) and test ([learn-ngrx/test-selectors]) _selectors_ so we can access the data stored within our NgRx store.
+7. Next, we'll create _Selectors_ ([learn-ngrx/create-selectors]) so we can access the data stored within our NgRx State, and learn how to write unit tests for NgRx Selectors ([learn-ngrx/test-selectors]).

-8. With the logic for our store in place, we'll then learn how to use NgRx selectors within our components to display data ([learn-ngrx/use-selectors]), and how to test these selectors within component spec files ([learn-ngrx/test-used-selectors]).
+8. With the logic for our store in place, we'll then learn how to use NgRx Selectors within our Components to display data ([learn-ngrx/use-selectors]), and how to test these selectors within Component spec files ([learn-ngrx/test-used-selectors]).

 ## Requirements

 In order to complete this guide, you need to have git and [NodeJS](https://nodejs.org/en/) version 14 or later installed.

 We'll be using Angular 14.